imimperfectionsoul/getting-started-1/README.md

 A bind mount is another type of mount, which lets you share a directory from the host’s filesystem into the container.
 When working on an application, you can use a bind mount to mount source code into the container.
 The container sees the changes you make to the code immediately, as soon as you save a file.
 This means that you can run processes in the container that watch for filesystem changes and respond to them

-In other word when i change the source code into the container that change immediately shown in My App When i Just referesh it .
+In other words, when I change the source code into the container that changes is immediately shown in My App When I Just refresh it.

-The following steps steps i followed  how to run a development container with a bind mount that does the following:
+The following steps i followed  how to run a development container with a bind mount that does the following:

 - Mount our source code into the container
 - Install all dependencies